akubera/pypugjs/README.rst

 **with the name Jade changed to** `PugsJS <https://github.com/pugjs/pug>`_.

-**Additional disclaimer:** Since the original pypugjs died i took the liberty to keep it alive, because since starting to work with the jade compile for node i hate writing HTML and want to continue using it in my Django projects.
+**Additional disclaimer:** Since the original pypugjs died i took the liberty to keep it alive, because since starting to work with the jade compiler for node I hate writing HTML and want to continue using it in my Django projects.
-I will keep the existing non Django stuff inside the project but i will only continue to support Django myself.
+I will keep the existing non Django stuff inside the project, but I canot supportanything other since I'm not actively using it not will be in the foreseeable future.
 Tornado, Mako etc. support will be welcome tho!

 PyPugJS is a high performance port of PugJS for python, that converts any .pug source into different Template-languages (Django, Jinja2, Mako or Tornado).